platformatic/platformatic/docs/guides/prisma.md

 And you're done!

-## Extending functionality with Plugins using Prisma Client
+## Using Prisma Client in your plugins

 :::danger
 The following functionality is only supported on Node v18